CDelSignore/federated-learning-multimodal/README.md

 ## Authors

-- [@CDelSignore](https://www.github.com/CDelSignore) is responsible for the implementtation details
+- [@CDelSignore](https://www.github.com/CDelSignore) is responsible for the implementation details
 - [@JulianCDay](https://github.com/JulianCDay) is responsible for the analysis of the collected data

 ## Directory Structure